 FxPro and Pepperstone are both overseen by top-tier international regulators.
 As well as monitoring FxPro’s and Pepperstone’s activity, the reputable authorities ensure financial markets operate fairly and efficiently.

-On the other hand, Pepperstone holds licenses issued by ASIC (Australia), FCA (United Kingdom), and is in the process of receiving an FSCA (South Africa) license.
+On the other hand, Pepperstone holds licenses issued by ASIC (Australia), FCA (United Kingdom), DFSA (Dubai), CMA (Kenya), BaFin (Germany), CySEC (Europe) and the SCB (The Bahamas).

 In regards to UK regulation, the FCA boasts some of the most stringent regulation in the world, with traders seeing significant consumer protection.
 As both FxPro and Pepperstone are regulated by the FCA, their UK customers are protected by the Financial Services Compensation Scheme (FSCS).
 Similar to CySEC’s compensation scheme, the FSCS provides traders insurance of up to £85,000 in case of broker insolvency.
 The UK also ensures that all client funds are secured by remaining segregated from company funds.

 At current FxPro is monitored by South Africa’s sole financial regulator, the FSCA, with Pepperstone in the process of receiving a license.
 The FSCA offers local traders protection and issues warnings against fraudulent traders operating in South Africa.

 When comparing account management features between FxPro vs Pepperstone, Pepperstone is the front-runner.
 The forex broker charges no deposit or withdrawal fees for the majority of clients, quick processing times, and a range of payment methods.